 Note: You must be a Windows Administrator to perform this solution.

-Prerequisites: The original site must already be at DocuShare 7 Update 1 Patch 3 or higher.
+- The original DocuShare site must be at version 7.0 Update 1 Patch 3 or higher.

 To migrate DocuShare 7 to a new DocuShare 8.0 Server: